 Creation of backup

-Setting up cloud server
+Setting up a cloud hosting server

 Creation of virtual host

-Apache virtual host creation can be achieved by creating a new file in ‘site available’ directory.
+Apache virtual host creation can be achieved by creating a new file in the ‘site available’ directory.
 Use the following command:

 sudo nano / etc/ apache2/ sites-available/ your domain.com